novakov-alexey-zz/krb-operator/README.md

       secret: cluster-keytab-secret
 ```

+## Kerb Spec

+- `realm` - Kerberos realm where all principals will be created
+- `principals` - array of principals

+Principal properties:

+- `name` - principal name without realm in it.
+Realm will be added automatically using value of `spec.realm` property
+- `password` - enum filed of two values `static` or `random`.
+Default value is `random`.
+`static` means the password will be taken from `principals[i].value` property
+- `value` - password itself.
+It is optional field.
+Property is used only when `spec.principals[0].password` is set to `static`
+- `keytab` - it is key in the secret object.
+Secret can have more than one data keys, i.e. more than one keytab files
+- `secret` - K8s secret name.
+Every principal in the array can have its own secret name, so that multiple secrets will be created

 ## Kubernetes objects

-Above spec will produce the following objects in `test` namespace:
+Above spec will produce the following objects in the metadata.namespace, i.e. `test` namespace:

 ### Secret

-Secret with a keytab as data:
+Containing Kerberos keytab as secret data:

 ```bash
 kubectl describe secret cluster-keytab-secret  -n test